edgio-docs/edgio-docs/src/guides/performance/request.md

 ### Static prerendering headers {/*static-prerendering-headers*/}

 - `{{ HEADER_PREFIX }}-preload`: Will be "1" if the request originated from [Static Prerendering](/guides/static_prerendering).
 Otherwise this header will not be present.

+## Request Body {/*request-body*/}

+Requests that are proxied through our network to an origin server will include a request body except if either of the following conditions are true:

+-   A `GET` request is submitted.
+-   The request is redirected due to the Follow Redirects feature.